Identification and Scaling of Latent Variables in Ordinal Factor Analysis: Example 1: Comparison to Traditional Estimates

 Examining Table~\ref{tab:threshcomp}, many thresholds have no standard errors under the alternative constraints because they are fixed.
 The free thresholds have standard errors from .05 to .08, which are similar to the standard errors under traditional constraints.
 Additionally, the threshold estimates under the alternative constraints are intuitive because they can be compared to the 1.5--2.5--3.5 values that would help us to treat the observed variables as continuous.
 We see that the ``environment'' and ``technology'' items most closely correspond to this pattern, while the middle thresholds for ``comfort'' and ``work'' are noticeably smaller than 2.5.
 These thresholds interact with the estimated latent mean and variance, which we can freely estimate under the alternative constraints.
 The estimates are 3 and 0.15, respectively, suggesting that participants generally have high values of the latent variable (attitude toward science).
 Said differently, the midpoint of a 1--5 scale is 2.5, and the estimated mean of the latent variable is a half-point larger than this midpoint.
 This result corresponds to the observed response frequencies from Table~\ref{tab:datfreq}.

-Finally, Figure~\ref{fig:avglv} compares the average of each participant's ordinal variables to the empirical Bayes prediction of the latent variable under the alternative constraints.
-We see that the empirical Bayes predictions are similar to the averages, with some shrinkage whereby the extreme averages have less-extreme latent variable predictions.
+Finally, Figure~\ref{fig:avglv} compares the average of each participant's ordinal variables to the MAP prediction of the latent variable under the alternative constraints.
+We see that the MAP predictions are similar to the averages, with some shrinkage whereby the extreme averages have less-extreme latent variable predictions.
 We also see that the averages and latent variable predictions differ the most for participants with low averages (below 2), reflecting the result that participants generally tended to respond with ``agree'' or ``strongly agree'' on the ordinal scale.